PRC-Data-Challenge-2024/team_tiny_rainbow/README.md

 ## R Dependencies

+The R code for trajectory data processing was developed and tested under R version 4.4.1 with RStudio version 2024.09.0 build 375.
+The following dependencies are required:
+- 'tidyverse'
+- 'arrow'
+- 'geosphere'
+- 'airportr'
+- 'data.table'
+- 'REdaS'

+These dependencies can be installed with the command "install.packages('dependency_name')".

 ## Python Dependencies

 The code was developed and tested under Python 3.12.
 The following Python dependencies are needed: